Overview of the Prevention Agenda Dashboard

 The percentages were age-adjusted to the U.S. 2000 standard population using appropriate age distributions.
 1 Age-adjustment is a process that is performed to allow communities with different age structures to be compared.2

-2. Weighted percentage/age-adjusted weighted percentage: Weighted percentages were generated for survey data (e.g., Behavioral Risk Factor Surveillance System, Youth Tobacco Survey, Youth Risk Behavior Surveillance System, National Immunization Survey) which ensures that the data are as representative of New York's population as possible.
+2. Weighted percentage/age-adjusted weighted percentage: Weighted percentages were generated for survey data (e.g., Behavioral Risk Factor Surveillance System, Youth Tobacco Survey, Youth Risk Behavior Surveillance System) which ensures that the data are as representative of New York's population as possible.
 Weighted estimates are shown as a percentage (%) and corresponding 95% confidence intervals (CI) are presented when available.

 The weighted percentages were age-adjusted to the U.S. 2000 standard population using appropriate age distributions.
 1 Age-adjustment is a process that is performed to allow communities with different age structures to be compared.2

-3. Rate/age-adjusted rate: A rate is a measure of the frequency with which an event occurs in a defined population over a specified period of time.
+3. Rate/age-adjusted rate: A rate is a measure of the frequency with which an event occurs in a defined population over a specified time-period.
 Rates used for the Prevention Agenda tracking indicators are per 1,000, 10,000 or 100,000 population.

 The rates were age-adjusted to the U.S. 2000 standard population using appropriate age distributions.
 1 Age-adjustment is a process that is performed to allow communities with different age structures to be compared.2